New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Finding Your Rhythm

 Pouch changes start to feel more natural.
 You can begin short walks and light activity.
-Your stoma is still settling and may change size — keep measuring before cutting your wafers.
-You may begin gradually expanding your diet.
+Your stoma is still settling — keep measuring before cutting your wafers.

 Week 5–8 — Building Strength